tsuki-lang/tsuki/spec.md

 ```
 TODO: This list of keywords is constantly changing as the language spec is refined, and may currently be imprecise.
 It should be updated once the compiler is finished.

 The identifier `_` is special; it's an identifier that is used for ignoring things.
-Declaring a variable with the name `_` discards its value, and the identifier cannot be used as a valid function or object name.
+Declaring a variable with the name `_` discards its value, and the identifier cannot be used as a valid item name.
 Additionally, when used as a statement, it's a no-op, and can be used to create empty blocks.

 ## Blocks